 Testing and Diagnostics

-At Cook Children's we've made a promise to improve the health of every child in our region through the prevention and treatment of illness, disease and injury.
+At Cook Children's we've made a promise to improve the health of every child in our communities and our care through the prevention and treatment of illness, disease and injury.
 To keep that commitment, our NICU provides the most advanced technology and treatments available.

 Extracorporeal membrane oxygenation (ECMO)